-As of June 30, 2019, we carried only our investments, interest rate swaps, and residual assets in securitized receivables (included in other assets) at fair value on our balance sheet.
-As a result, in reviewing our book value, there are a number of important factors and limitations to consider.
-Other than our investments, interest rate swaps, and the residual assets in securitized receivables that are carried on our balance sheet at fair value as of June 30, 2019, the carrying value of our remaining assets and liabilities are calculated as of a particular point in time, which is largely determined at the time such assets and liabilities were added to our balance sheet using a cost basis in accordance with GAAP.
+As of September 30, 2019, we carried only our investments, interest rate swaps, and residual assets in securitized receivables (included in other assets) at fair value on our balance sheet.
+As a result, in reviewing our book value, there are several important factors and limitations to consider.
+Other than our investments, interest rate swaps, and the residual assets in securitized financial assets that are carried on our balance sheet at fair value as of September 30, 2019, the carrying value of our remaining assets and liabilities are calculated as of a particular point in time, which is largely determined at the time such assets and liabilities were added to our balance sheet using a cost basis in accordance with GAAP.
 As such, our remaining assets and liabilities do not incorporate other factors that may have a significant impact on their value, most notably any impact of business activities, changes in estimates, or changes in general economic conditions, interest rates or commodity prices since the dates the assets or liabilities were initially recorded.
-Accordingly, our book value does not necessarily represent an estimate of our net realizable value, liquidation value or our market value as a whole.
+Accordingly, our book value for these remaining assets and liabilities does not necessarily represent an estimate of our net realizable value, liquidation value or our market value.